 Source: ARC via Netgalley

-I became immersed in Elishva’s story after the loss of her son to the Iran-Iraq war led her to adopt a being with no human name (known as Whatsitsname) inhabited by a wandering ghost stitched together from various parts of people who have already passed on.
+I became immersed in Elishva’s story.
+The loss of her son to the Iran-Iraq war leads her to adopt a being with no human name.
+Instead, the being known as ‘Whatsitsname’ is inhabited by a wandering ghost stitched together from various parts of people who have already passed on.
+Loss, hope and longing for Elishva’s son is combined with the diasporic distance she feels from her daughters who now live in Melbourne, Australia.
 The city of Baghdad comes to life through Elishva’s eyes in the vivid descriptions of the different communities.
-Loss, hope and longing for Elishva’s son is combined with the diasporic distance she feels from her daughters who now live in Melbourne, Australia.

 Though once the story unravels around Whatsitsname, Hadi (his creator) and Mahmoud (the journalist following them), the reader sees less of Elishva’s perspective as the monster’s introspective journey of justice, loss and vengeance takes over.
-Whatsitsname’s attempts to record his story through interviews conducted by the journalist, definitely parallel the original Frankenstein’s structure of soliloquies.
-Though the context is very different as each character’s narrating perspective adds to a satirical reflection on the aftermath of this war.
-There is also a side plot in the journalist’s thread – where I’d add in a content warning for – him not recognising that his flirtatious embraces/kisses were unwanted by another writer, and despite stopping, he did not seem to fully understand why she left him.
+Whatsitsname’s attempts to record his story through interviews conducted by the journalist – definitely parallel the original Frankenstein’s structure of soliloquies.
+Though the context is markedly different.
+Each character’s narrating perspective adds to a satirical reflection on the aftermath of this war.
+There is also a side plot in the journalist’s thread – where I’d add in a content warning for: The journalist does not recognise that his flirtatious embraces/kisses were unwanted by another writer, and despite stopping, he did not seem to fully understand why the other writer rejected his harassment.

 The story seems to reflect on these moments where characters are absorbed only in they want to see, which leads to many different journeys.
 Frankenstein in Baghdad is both an introspective and satirical speculative fiction novel diving into the aftereffects of war upon a community.

 *For more book reviews, support with coffee at Ko-Fi.